carjed/battlestar_remix/README.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">[microphone screeching][sniffs] STARBUCK: It&#39;s an honor to have to talk, not really.</p>&mdash; Number Nine (@MightBeACylon) <a href="https://twitter.com/MightBeACylon/status/848220676280508418">April 1, 2017</a></blockquote>

-## Twitter API Setup
+## Configuration

-In order to use the `tweet` argument and send tweets directly from this script, you will need to create a twitter application at https://apps.twitter.com/.
+In order to send tweets directly from this script, you will need to create a twitter application at https://apps.twitter.com/.
 If this is your first time using Twitter's REST API,  [SlickRemix](https://www.slickremix.com/docs/how-to-get-api-keys-and-tokens-for-twitter/) has a nice walkthrough for creating an app and finding your keys.

-## Configuration

 Once you have set up your twitter app and located the four keys, you will need to create a file named `_config.yaml` and assign your keys to the appropriate variables (`api_key`, `api_secret`, `access_token`, and `access_token_secret`).
 This repository includes a [template file](_example_config.yaml) that you can modify with your unique keys.
 Remember to keep these keys secret to prevent unwanted access to your twitter app!